 He was relatively unknown when he made his county debut at the start of the 1975 season but quickly made a name for himself, hitting 1,128 runs and taking 53 wickets in the Championship.
 Rice was also instrumental in pushing the County to 5th place in the Sunday League and a quarter final place in the Gillette.

-The South African topped the Championship batting and bowling tables the following season, with a remarkable 246 in 300 minutes, which included six sixes and 32 fours, against Sussex at hove a highlight.
+The South African topped the Championship batting and bowling tables the following season, with a remarkable 246, which included six sixes and 32 fours, made in in 300 minutes, against Sussex at Hove a highlight.

 The 1978 season saw the arrival of Richard Hadlee at Trent Bridge and the start of a fruitful ten-year partnership for the club.
-Rice became captain in July and 1979 and led by example, with Notts winning the championship in 1981 and the One Day Knockout competition in 1987.
+Rice became captain in July and from 1979 led by example, with Notts winning the championship in 1981 and 'doing the Double' of Championship and One Day Knockout competition in 1987.

 In South African domestic cricket he captained Transvaal to the Currie Cup title - in fact Transvaal won the Currie Cup ten times in 20 years whilst Rice represented the side.
 He played for South Africa in a number of Unofficial Tests, latterly as captain, and captained South Africa in their first ODI.
 His first-class cricket continued until 1993-94, his final years being with Natal.

 He returned to Trent Bridge as the newly appointed Cricket Manager in 1999.